msampaio/rpScripts/README.md

 #### Combined style

-Use `-n` to plot indexogram in combined style:
+Use `-b` to plot indexogram in combined style:

-    python rpp.py -n score.csv
+    python rpp.py -b score.csv

 ![Indexogram as combined chart](examples/schumann-opus48no2-indexogram-combined.svg)